chase-scott/Monopoly/README.md

 ### Roadmap ahead:

-- Save/load features.
-You may use Java Serialization to achieve this.
-- International versions with custom street names, values and currencies.
-The customization may be defined in XML or JSON format.
+- This is the last milestone.

 ### Decisions Made:

-- Houses and hotels are implemented in accordance with the game.
-The player can click on a property in their list when they have a colour monopoly.
-Then, they can pay the fee which places a house on the property.
-Houses must be built symmetrically and upon building 4 houses, the 5 one will be a hotel.

-- GoToJail square and utility square were made to extend sqaure.

-- Railroad and utility were condensed into one class to avoid duplicated code, since they share much of the same functionality.

-- For the AI, Player was converted into an abstract class.
-HumanPlayer and ComputerPlayer extend this class.
-ComputerPlayer changes the taketurn method, adding in the simple logic for making its decisions during its turn.

-- AIPlayer's are created when a user doesn't specify a name for a player, since if they didn't add a name it is likely no one is controlling them.

-- Some information pop-ups were factored out to only appear for human decisions, since it is not important for the player to see for the AI.

-- The jail state initializes when a player rolls 3 doubles or lands on go to jail.
-A player may either pay $50 or attempt to roll a double to escape.
-If a player does either, they may roll again and take their turn.
-Alternatively, if a player has been in jail for 3 turns, they are automatically let out.

-- AI's will always choose to pay their way out of jail if they can, they will always choose to buy a square they are on if they can, and will try to build one house/hotel per turn if they can.
+- Choosing versions is done upon creating new games.
+- Version information is stored in an XML, this is then parsed for the information

 ### User Manual:

+-  Double click the jar file and select if you would like to start a new game or load a game

+-  If you click new game, first choose your version, then the number of players.
+Inpit eacha player's names.

--  Double click the jar file and select the number of players, along with their names.
-If you exclude a name for a player, they will become AI controlled.
+-  If you exclude a name for a player, they will become AI controlled.

 - Press "roll" to roll the dice and start the game